McMaster-Software-Engineers-2018/Getting-Started/README.md

 ###### Everything on this GitHub is public and acts of academic dishonesty will NOT be tolerated.
-###### Abuse of administrator privileges (such as defacing code, wrongly deleting, etc.) will lead to reduced privleges and potentially removal from the organization.
+###### Abuse of administrator privileges (such as defacing code, wrongly deleting, etc.) will lead to reduced privileges and potentially removal from the organization.